 Liability insurance can be a great addition to your overall financial health as a business.
 Protecting yourself from risks involving lawsuits and other similar threats is important.

 Liability insurance and malpractice insurance are both tax deductible.

 Workers’ compensation insurance, set by state law, covers any claims for injuries or job-related diseases, regardless of who is at fault — and it’s tax deductible.

 5. Home Insurance

 If you use part of your home for business – for example, you might have a home office where you work regularly – you can deduct expenses for that part of your home.

-However, if you don’t want to add all of this up each year, you can just claim the standard mileage rate, which is 54.5 cents per mile as of 2018, and it will go up to 58 cents per mile in 2019.
+However, if you don’t want to add all of this up each year, you can just claim the standard mileage rate, which is 57.5 cents per mile as of 2020.

 Insurance Expenses That Are Not Tax Deductible

 While there are a lot of insurance-based tax deductions, there are a few premiums that you simply must live with.
 These are listed in Publication 529: Miscellaneous Deductions.